The World at One: History

 In his history of radio news and current affairs, "Public Issue Radio", Hugh Chignell pointed out that The World at One was a highly successful but also a profoundly controversial innovation.
-It provided a successful approach to news and current affairs which would be cloned elsewhere but at the same time it horrified the more Reithian wing of the BBC who reacted in the 1970s by creating single subject current affairs programmes (Analysis and File on Four) in reaction to The World at One's vulgar journalism.
+It provided a successful approach to news and current affairs which would be cloned elsewhere but at the same time it horrified the more Reithian wing of the BBC, who reacted in the 1970s by creating single subject current affairs programmes (Analysis and File on 4) in reaction to The World at One's "vulgar" journalism.
 That vulgarity was personified by its first presenter, William Hardcastle, who was a former editor of the Daily Mail and had also been Washington Correspondent for Reuters.
-The Radio Academy Hall of Fame says he "had a businesslike, but warm broadcasting voice, and a style that emphasised fact rather than comment, bringing some Fleet Street urgency to the radio presentation of news".
-Hardcastle did not want to do the programme every day so Andrew Boyle suggested he share the job with William Davis another presenter whose career did not wholly depend on the BBC.
+The Radio Academy Hall of Fame says he "had a businesslike, but warm, broadcasting voice, and a style that emphasised fact rather than comment, bringing some Fleet Street urgency to the radio presentation of news".
+Hardcastle did not want to do the programme every day, so Andrew Boyle suggested he share the job with William Davis, another presenter whose career did not wholly depend on the BBC.

 The programme was a success from the start.
 Over two million people were tuning in by the end of 1965, and would eventually reach four million by 1975.

 In 1998, the then Controller of Radio 4, James Boyle, reduced the duration of the programme from 40 to 30 minutes as part of a series of schedule changes.

 The World at One is still known for its robust journalism.
 After a short introduction to the programme, there is a six-minute news bulletin, followed by serious political interviews and in-depth reports.
-Its audience reach has risen recently to approximately 3.3 million listeners, with an average daily audience of around 1.4 million.